yperezrojas/perezrojas_test/README.md

 ## Creator
 Yulissa T. Perez Rojas is a fourth-year Ph.D.
 Candidate at the University of California, Merced.
 If you have any questions, please contact Yulissa via [email](mail to:yperezrojas@ucmerced.edu)

+## Now Tasha is here too!

+These are Tasha's contributions.
+Thanks for letting me join this great project.